VCP. Removes the Headaches of Payment Management

 - Debits for cards with temporary holds would be reattempted several times looking for the temporary hold to be removed

-- Lost cards would be noted, and alerts sent out to pet owners to notify of payment failure
+- Lost cards would be noted, and alerts sent out to pet parents to notify of payment failure

-- For the remaining missed payment, the VCP call center team reaches out to remaining pet owners and resolves the rest of the issues (except for customers that can’t get current)
+- For the remaining missed payments, the VCP call center team reaches out to remaining pet parents and resolves the rest of the issues (except for customers that can’t get current)

-- In this example, your team may need to follow up, on average, 1 pet owner per month
+- In this example, your team may need to follow up, on average with 1 pet parent per month

-- All activity around wellness is tracked in industry standard general ledger accounts so that you can easily monitor/manage all aspects of your wellness programs – including things like – A/R balances, revenue for services delivered and services that expired, cancellation settlements, and more
+- All activity around wellness is tracked in industry standard general ledger accounts so that you can easily monitor/manage all aspects of your care plan programs, including things like A/R balances, revenue for services delivered and services that expired, cancellation settlements, and more

-Just as the right PIMS system is vital to the smooth management and documentation of medical history and communication, so too is a recurring billing platform critical when it comes to successfully managing your wellness program.
-At VCP, our focus is deploying the best Wellness Plan programs available, focusing on delivering the leading software for the practice of wellness and the innovative process, tools and automation for the Business of WellnessTM.
+Just as the right PIMS system is vital to the smooth management and documentation of medical history and communication, so too is a recurring billing platform critical when it comes to successfully managing your care plan program.
+At VCP, our focus is on deploying the best care plan programs available, focusing on delivering the leading software for the practice of wellness and the innovative process, tools and automation for the Business of Wellness.